-Hasan Namir, celebrated author of the novel, God in Pink, (winner of the 2016 Lambda Award for fiction) is back on the literary scene with his essential debut book of poetry, War/Torn, published by Book*hug Press.
+Hasan Namir, celebrated author of the novel, God in Pink (winner of the 2016 Lambda Literary Award for Gay Fiction), is back on the literary scene with his essential debut book of poetry, War/Torn, published by Book*hug Press.
 While God in Pink depicts the complexities of being queer and Muslim in Iraq, War/Torn captures the tensions and intersections of religion and masculinity within the country.
 Released this year, it is a literary work which doesn’t shy away from the personal and political, instead taking a full-cost accounting of how these two forces shape inner landscapes.
 With this collection Namir proves his abilities as a writer—to be a tender, raw and thoughtful viewer of the world, and to share with insight and confidence the trials of horrendous oppression and war.

 In the poem, “How to Kill Homosexuals,” this is examined in the most blatant terms, in the style of a list poem whose details and minimalist approach expand the greater concerns that Namir interrogates with concern and poise and in a voice both confident and bold, that at times trembles with the difficulty in trying to rectify these multi-faceted parts within a single identity:

 HOW TO KILL HOMOSEXUALS:

 1. Rub surfaces with lube

 4. Strike them with shoes

 7. Whip their flesh

 8. Stone them to death

 9. Gently push a finger or two